J. D. Scholten: 2026 U.S. Senate campaign

 On June 2, 2025, Scholten announced that he would run in the 2026 United States Senate election in Iowa, challenging incumbent Senator Joni Ernst.

-On August 18, 2025, Scholten announced that he was dropping out of the race and endorsed State Representative Josh Turek.
+On August 18, 2025, Scholten announced that he was dropping out of the race and endorsed fellow State Representative Josh Turek.

 Political views

 Scholten has described himself as a "Lina Khan Democrat".
-Scholten has been characterized as a member of the populist wing of the Democratic Party.
+Scholten has been described as a progressive, and has been characterized as a member of the populist wing of the Democratic Party.

 Personal life

 Scholten's father, Jim, was Morningside University's baseball coach.